rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 -  Back up fewer and smaller files.
 -  Back up less frequently.

 However, the best way to reduce the size of the backup files on your system drive is to move most of the files from the system drive and to another drive.
-On both Linux&reg; and Windows&reg;, if you do not already have another drive to which to move the files, you must first create the second drive and then attach it to your system.
+On both Linux and Windows, if you do not already have another drive to which to move the files, you must first create the second drive and then attach it to your system.

 #### Move backup files